Last updated on October 15th, 2019

 In all of my talk about making pot pies for Thanksgiving instead of turkey and eschewing pumpkin pie for cherry-cranberry pie, you might come to the conclusion that I’m the Che Guevara of the turkey set, hell-bent on overthrowing the traditional Thanksgiving menu and installing my own regime.

 Not completely true.

-Not completely true.
-While I’ll mix up the menu with various vegetable side dishes, give my turkey brine a tweak every few years, and (much to my husband’s dismay) refuse to allow both mashed potatoes and potato gratin Dauphinois to simultaneously grace the table, there’s one dish that remains the same no matter what else is on the sideboard: stuffing.
+While I’ll mix up the menu with various vegetable side dishes, give my turkey brine a tweak every few years, and even allow both mashed potatoes and potato gratin Dauphinois to simultaneously grace the table, there’s one dish that remains the same no matter what else is on the sideboard.

 When it came time for my first impromptu post-college Thanksgiving—you know, the one where you and a few girlfriends decide you’re going to recreate all your childhood favorites and end up roasting the turkey in one of those disposable oven pans—I scribbled the recipe down from my stepmom and promptly lost the butter-stained piece of paper over a series of annual apartment moves.

 Fast forward to the Real Thanksgiving set in my Real Home in 2007, when I started pulling together my first attempt at the Thanksgiving timeline only to realize the secret stuffing recipe was missing.

 Now a much more proficient cook and too embarrassed to admit to the family that I couldn’t remember how to make our stuffing, I turned in a panic to Epicurious.